Byron/gitoxide/tasks.md

   * [x] upgrade to prodash 11.0
   * [ ] switch to `isahc` or `ureq` (blocking, but could use unblock for that) seems to allow async-reading of bodies, allowing to get rid of reqwest and tokio.
 Redirect is configurable.
+* [x] Upgrade to [TUI 0.14](https://github.com/fdehau/tui-rs/releases/tag/v0.14.0), which does come with a share of breaking changes.

 [josh-aug-12]: https://github.com/Byron/gitoxide/issues/1#issuecomment-672566602